 We thought (and subsequently wrote at the time) that it would be many years before we ever encountered it again, but while searching the trunks of Beeches at Holborn Hill Plantation near Meden Vale, Ledra aurita was found again on 20/10/12.

 That late date was surpassed when, while again searching the trunks of trees for newly emerged female Winter Moths, our third Ledra record was found, slowly crawling down the trunk of an Oak near Hazel Gap on a very mild 27/11/13.

-Below :- Nottinghamshire distribution map of Ledra aurita, showing the most recent known records.
+Our latest Nottinghamshire distribution map of Ledra aurita, showing the most recent known records is below.
 The square in the lower left of the county represents Attenborough Nature Reserve.

 |Our October and November records may indicate that once the leaves start to fall, adults descend from the tops of trees, so this may be the best time to locate this county rarity.|